Provavelmente-o-Caio/dlseis_well_tie/README.md

-# Automatic Seismic to Well Tie
+# Fork of Automatic Seismic to Well Tie

 Author: *Valentin Tschannen* - Fraunhofer ITWM, Germany.

+**This fork aims to rewrite the documentation with the aim of developing a better understandment of the original codebase**

 This package aims to provide basic utilities to automate the seismic to well tie process.
 Part of the package is dedicated to the creation and training of a neural network to perform wavelet extraction.
 It also contains utilities to create synthetic training data.